INRIA/scikit-learn-mooc/jupyter-book/tuning/parameter_tuning_wrap_up_quiz.md

-- a) Looking at the individual cross-validation scores, the best ranked model using a `StandardScaler` is substantially better (at least 7 of the cross-validations scores are better) than using any other processor
+- a) Looking at the individual cross-validation scores, the best ranked model using a `StandardScaler` is substantially better (at least 7 of the cross-validations scores are better) than using any other preprocessor
-- b) Using any of the preprocessors has always a better ranking than using no processor, irrespective of the value `of n_neighbors`
+- b) Using any of the preprocessors has always a better ranking than using no preprocessor, irrespective of the value `of n_neighbors`
 - c) Looking at the individual cross-validation scores, the model with `n_neighbors=5` and `StandardScaler` is substantially better (at least 7 of the cross-validations scores are better)